Jerma985

-Jerma985, or Jerma (/ˈdʒɜːrmə/ JUR-mə), is an American live streamer, YouTuber, performance artist, and voice actor known for his elaborate Twitch live streams incorporating surreal comedy.
+Jerma (/ˈdʒɜːrmə/ JUR-mə; born September 22, 1985), or Jerma985, is the stage name of an American live streamer, YouTuber, performance artist and voice actor known for his elaborate Twitch live streams incorporating surreal comedy.
 He has been described as an online personality across multiple social media platforms.

 Early life and education

-Jeremy Elbertson was born on September 22, 1985, to an Irish-American father and Polish-American mother.
-Upon receiving a Bachelor of Science in communication studies, he became a freelance wedding videographer.
+Jerma was born on September 22, 1985, to an Irish-American father and Polish-American mother.
+Upon receiving a Bachelor of Science in communication studies, he freelanced as a wedding videographer.

 Career

-Early work and voice acting

-Jerma previously owned a now defunct website called jermanet.com, which contained video and audio clips, largely from his college years.

-He has voiced characters in multiple indie games, such as "Matt" in Galactic Phantasy Prelude, the Engineer in Cryptark and Gunhead, and the Horse Lord Hipparchos in Apotheon.

 YouTube

 Jerma created his YouTube channel, Jerma985, on June 11, 2011.
 His content primarily focused on the video game Team Fortress 2.

-On October 8, 2011, Jerma announced his partnership with the online entertainment network Machinima.

 In March 2014, Jerma released the first "Jerma Rumble", an annual production which used the WWE 2K games to make primarily quirky or strange characters, often based on characters from past videos and live streams, and watch them wrestle in-game.
 In August 2016, Jerma released a live-action wrestling sketch as that year's Jerma Rumble.
-In 2015, he played multiple low quality Grand Theft Auto clones through the Apple app store, which is, to date, his most-viewed video.
+In 2015, he played multiple low quality Grand Theft Auto clones through the Apple app store, which is, as of September 2026, his most-viewed video.